On-Chain Auctions with Deposits: Model and Results

-Next, we modify the model by assuming that bidder $1$ moves first and bidder $2$ moves second so that bidder $1$'s deposit (but not his bid) is known to bidder $2$ before he chooses his bid.
-We now use the tie-breaking rule that the second bidder wins in case of equal bids.
+In the following we consider sequential bidding.
+As a benchmark for comparison we consider the case of simultaneous bidding in Appendix~\ref{Simultanous}.
+We assume that bidder $1$ moves first and bidder $2$ moves second so that bidder $1$'s deposit (but not his bid) is known to bidder $2$ before he chooses his bid.
+We use the tie-breaking rule that the second bidder wins in case of equal bids.
 As observed before, bidder $1$ bids either his deposit or his valuation so that the strategy of bidder $1$ is characterized by a deposit function $d_1:[0,1]\rightarrow [0,\bar{d}]$ where $\bar{d}\geq 1$ is the maximal deposit a bidder can make.\footnote{Typically, we think of $\bar{d}$ as a large quantity.
 It could for example be the number of tokens in the protocol in total.} It is always optimal for Bidder $1$ to bid $\min\{v_1,d_1(v_1)\}$.

 For bidder $2$, it is no loss of generality to assume that he does not over-deposit.
 Otherwise, if $b_2<d_2$, then the bidder could deposit $b_2$ instead without changing his bid and become strictly better off by saving on depositing cost.
 So bidder $2$'s strategy is characterized by his deposit function $d_2:[0,1]\times[0,\bar{d}]\rightarrow[0,1]$ where $d_2(v_2,d_1)$ is his choice of deposit under valuation $v_1$ if he observes bidder $1$ depositing $d_1$.
 It is always optimal for Bidder~2 to bid $b_2=d_2(v_2,d_1)$.